-If not, then you need to change something that will be applicable to your daily life.
-It could be talking to non-native speakers in English or interpreting an English programming code.
+If not, then you need to change something that will be applicable to YOUR daily life.

+It could be talking to non-native speakers in English or interpreting a technical framework in English.

 But how do you know if a goal is relevant to your life?